 I find myself in the foyer of Padang’s Mercure Hotel.
 20 board bags live close by, a sign of fellow dreamers.
-Lucky there's only eight guests allowed at Togat Nusa at any one time, so I know the company will dissipate shortly.
+Lucky there are only eight guests allowed at Togat Nusa at any one time, so I know the company will dissipate shortly.

 Aboard the three-hour speedboat transfer, murky green water morphs to a deep turquoise in a matter of minutes, and we hammer across the ocean away from Padang.